luismaecker/DeepTrees_fork/LevanteTraining.md

 ### Directory structure

 The root folder is `/work/ka1176/shared_data/2024-ufz-deeptree/polygon-labelling/`.
-Sync this folder with the labeled tiles provided by UFZ.
+Sync the folder `tiles` and `labels` with the labeled tiles provided by UFZ.
+The unlabeled tiles go into `pool_tiles`.

 ```
 |-- tiles